mira97ali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Created a file 5-execute

-Wrote  a script that adds execute permission to the owner of the file hello using the command "chmod +x"
+Wrote  a script that adds execute permission to the owner of the file hello using the command "chmod u+x"